-As the viral storm gathered force in March 2020 and we were ushered into global quarantine, I sought a space in which I could be, paradoxically, expansive and open.
-The world was closed down, and enforced limitations were everywhere and everything; in my studio, I began to paint.
-It was a way to move both outside of myself (my fear, my anxiety, my powerlessness) and into myself (my power, my growth, my internal world).
-The act of painting as oasis.
-The first paintings, on handmade paper embedded with flowers and ferns, followed the wild path of my thoughts.
-They brought me back in time to places, settings, landscapes that were unearthed by the momentary stillness of the world: the garden at my grandmother’s home, underneath a tree in my childhood backyard.
+As the pandemic gathered force in March 2020 and we were ushered into global quarantine, I sought a space in which I could be, paradoxically, expansive and open.
+In my studio I began to paint again: the act of painting as oasis.
+The first paintings, on handmade paper embedded with flowers and ferns, brought me to settings and landscapes that were unearthed by the momentary stillness of the world: the garden at my grandmother’s home, underneath a tree in my childhood backyard.
 Sense memories.

 The title of the series, After Paradise, comes from a painting with the same name.
-In 2018, the Camp Fire incinerated the town of Paradise.
-California’s deadliest wildfire killed eighty-five people and destroyed nineteen thousand buildings.
-Three years later, in the summer of 2021, we find ourselves in the throes of the Covid pandemic, and the wildfire season is raging again here in the American west, as well as in Turkey, in Italy, in Greece, even in Siberia.
+In 2018, the Camp Fire, California’s deadliest wildfire, incinerated the town of Paradise.
+Eighty-five people lost their lives, and nineteen thousand buildings were destroyed.
+As I write this three years later, in the summer of 2021, the wildfire season is raging here in the American west, as well as in Turkey, in Italy, in Greece, even in Siberia.
 The destruction of Paradise is the condition we are in, locally and globally.